faisalmshaikh/gcup/README.md

 - **VOBJECT**: For parsing .VCF files. `pip install vobject`

 ####Other Info
-I pulled off when I urgently needed to bulk upload vCards to my Google Contacts account.
+I pulled this script off when I urgently needed to bulk upload vCards to my Google Contacts account.

 This is a crude script but gets the job done for now.
 I will surely refine it more once I am over with my other projects.